JTeamDevelop/Full-Thrust-Sim/README.md

 # Full-Thrust-Sim
-JavaScript simulation of the Full Thrust tabletop spaceship war game.
+A JavaScript simulation of the Full Thrust tabletop spaceship war game.

 <em>This is free because the grace of God is free through His son Jesus.</em>